-Anderson Mōri & Tomotsune Akasaka K-Tower, 2-7 Motoakasaka 1-chome, Minato-ku Tokyo 107-0051 Japan
+Anderson Mōri & Tomotsune Otemachi Park Building 1-1-1 Otemachi, Chiyoda-ku Tokyo 100-8136 Japan

-Tel: +81 3 6888 5830 Email: wataru.higuchi@amt-law.com URL: www.amt-law.com
+Tel: +81 3 6775 1142 Email: wataru.higuchi@amt-law.com URL: www.amt-law.com

-Wataru Higuchi is a partner at Anderson Mōri & Tomotsune.
+Wataru Higuchi is a partner at Anderson Möri & Tomotsune.
 He has been involved in a wide range of finance transactions, from structured finance to capital markets.
 Mr. Higuchi has particular expertise in various equity and bond offerings and structured finance transactions, including real estate securitisation and project finance transactions.
-In addition to his professional experience at Anderson Mōri & Tomotsune, Mr. Higuchi has also worked for the Tokyo Stock Exchange (from October 2012 to September 2013) as a secondee, where he was in charge of listings of both Japanese and non-Japanese companies, exchange-traded funds, and Japanese real estate investment trusts (J-REITs).
+In addition to his professional experience at Anderson Möri & Tomotsune, Mr. Higuchi has also worked for the Tokyo Stock Exchange (from October 2012 to September 2013) as a secondee, where he was in charge of listings of both Japanese and non-Japanese companies, exchange-traded funds, and Japanese real estate investment trusts (J-REITs).
 He studied at Hitotsubashi University (LL.B.) and Columbia Law School (LL.M.) and is admitted to the Bar in Japan and New York.
 He has particular expertise in asset-based finance, syndicated loan, securitisation and other structured finance transactions.

-Anderson Mõri & Tomotsune
+Anderson Mōri & Tomotsune

-The Project Finance practice at Anderson Mōri & Tomotsune frequently advises all parties involved in projects, including sponsors, project companies, domestic and international commercial lenders, export credit agencies, suppliers, contractors and governments.
+The Project Finance practice at Anderson Möri & Tomotsune frequently advises all parties involved in projects, including sponsors, project companies, domestic and international commercial lenders, export credit agencies, suppliers, contractors and governments.
 We provide comprehensive and practical legal advice on the successful structuring and implementation of major infrastructure projects in all sectors, including electricity, oil and gas, transport, water and telecommunications.
 We are able to draw on our firm's expertise in complementary areas, such as Japanese corporate law and regulation, tax-effective structured financing and capital markets.
 In addition to our commitment throughout the entire duration of a project, we are able to exploit our international experience to recognise specific cultural, political or environmental issues, enabling the successful implementation of major cross-border and transnational projects.